anjalisilva/mixGaussian/README.md

 # `mixGaussian`

 ## Description
 `mixGaussian` is a simple R package for performing clustering using mixtures of multivariate Gaussian distributions.
 Main function __*mixGaussianEM*__ permit to carry out model-based clustering.
 Information criteria (AIC, BIC, AIC3 and ICL) are offered for model selection.
-Function __*mixGaussianVisualize*__ (under construction) permit to visualize clustering results.
-Function __*mixGaussianDataGenerator*__ (under construction) is available to generate simlulation data.
-The shiny implementation of *mixGaussian* is available as __*runMixGaussian*__ (under construction).
+The shiny implementation of *mixGaussian* is available as __*runMixGaussian*__.
 For more information, see details below.

 ## Installation